Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: Introduction

-To evaluate the online performance of the NN-based deep convection parameterization, B25 carried out a 30-year simulation using ARP-GEM.
+To evaluate the \textit{online} performance of the NN-based deep convection parameterization, B25 carried out a 30-year simulation using ARP-GEM.
 The simulation produced realistic physical fields for most variables.
 However, it exhibited some biases, particularly in high cloud cover and over the polar regions.
 In this paper, we aim to present two major improvements to the data-driven deep convection parameterization introduced in B25, addressing the biases we have identified using the ARP-GEM atmosphere model, version 2 \citep{geoffroy_global_2025}.
 The first improvement involves using a triggering mechanism.
 Second, following the suggestion in \cite{Beucler_2024}, we replace absolute humidity by relative humidity (RH) to improve the generalizability of the data-driven scheme.

 The following manuscript is organized as follows.
-The first section describes the data-driven parameterization, including the data-driven triggering mechanism, and its performance both offline and online.
-The second section extends the online evaluation of the data-driven parameterization by testing its generalizability in a different climate.
+The first section describes the data-driven parameterization, including the data-driven triggering mechanism, and its performance both \textit{offline} and \textit{online}.
+The second section extends the \textit{online} evaluation of the data-driven parameterization by testing its generalizability in a different climate.
+The last section contains the conclusion.